NYU-DiffusionMRI/SMI/README.md

 The code provides some additional flexibility:
 - Rician bias correction: to de-bias the DWI before the spherical harmonics fit.
 - Variable number of compartments: 'IAS', 'EAS', 'FW'. _This will be extended but at the moment the only two options are {'IAS', 'EAS'} (default) or {'IAS', 'EAS', 'FW'}._
-- User defined parameter distributions for the training data (for the machine learning estimator that performs RotInvs -> kernel).
+- User-defined parameter distributions for the training data (for the machine learning estimator that performs RotInvs -> kernel).
-- **(NOT READY YET)** Batch processing.
-Parameter estimation for multiple datasets with identical protocols.
-Here the machine learning training is done only once, regression coefficients are stored and applied to all.
 - Output spherical harmonic decomposition of the ODF for fiber tracking (normalized for using it with [MRtrix3](https://mrtrix.readthedocs.io/en/0.3.16/workflows/global_tractography.html)).

+## Useful tips
+The Standard Model is very complex and this is why noise propagates into the model parameters nonlinearly.
+This results in the kernel diffusivities and additional compartments being very challenging to estimate.
+If you have multiple TE and b-tensor shapes your chances of getting accurate and precise parameters are much better but if you only have two-shell data then you will likely only get reliable axonal fraction and p2.
+- For conventional 2-shell datasets (b=1000,2000 s/mm^2) set 'options.compartments' to {'IAS', 'EAS'}.
+- For ex-vivo data modify the training distribution bounds to account for the decreased diffusivity values.

+## Useful papers discussing SMI advantages and limitations
+- [This paper in Imaging Neuroscience](https://doi.org/10.1162/imag_a_00102) discusses how to get the most from 2-shell datasets using multiple approaches for microstructure estimation (SMI, WMTI, NODDI, SMT).
+- [This paper soon to be published in Human Brain Mapping](https://doi.org/10.48550/arXiv.2402.17175) explores how variable TE helps determine the free-water fraction.

 <br>